Social engineering (security): United States

-Federal legislation
+Pretexting of banking records

 The 1999 Gramm-Leach-Bliley Act (GLBA) is a U.S. Federal law that specifically addresses pretexting of banking records as an illegal act punishable under federal statutes.
 When a business entity such as a private investigator, SIU insurance investigator, or an adjuster conducts any type of deception, it falls under the authority of the Federal Trade Commission (FTC).
 This federal agency has the obligation and authority to ensure that consumers are not subjected to any unfair or deceptive business practices.
 US Federal Trade Commission Act, Section 5 of the FTCA states, in part:

 "Whenever the Commission shall have reason to believe that any such person, partnership, or corporation has been or is using any unfair method of competition or unfair or deceptive act or practice in or affecting commerce, and if it shall appear to the Commission that a proceeding by it in respect thereof would be to the interest of the public, it shall issue and serve upon such person, partnership, or corporation a complaint stating its charges in that respect."

 The statute states that when someone obtains any personal, non-public information from a financial institution or the consumer, their action is subject to the statute.
 It relates to the consumer's relationship with the financial institution.
 For example, a pretexter using false pretenses either to get a consumer's address from the consumer's bank, or to get a consumer to disclose the name of their bank, would be covered.
 The determining principle is that pretexting only occurs when information is obtained through false pretenses.

-While the sale of cell telephone records has gained significant media attention, and telecommunications records are the focus of the two bills currently before the United States Senate, many other types of private records are being bought and sold in the public market.
-Alongside many advertisements for cell phone records, wireline records and the records associated with calling cards are advertised.
-As individuals shift to VoIP telephones, it is safe to assume that those records will be offered for sale as well.
-Currently, it is legal to sell telephone records, but illegal to obtain them.